 If you’ve been living with bipolar disorder, you’re probably struggling with a number of negative effects caused by your behavior while manic.
 Perhaps you’ve spent all of your savings, quit your job on a whim, moved across the country, and find yourself having to face these problems alone.
 Maybe you’ve taken up drugs or alcohol as an attempt to self-medicate the symptoms you’re experiencing, leading to dependence and addiction and complicating your bipolar disorder.
 Perhaps you’ve been acutely suicidal during a mixed state and are only now dealing with your near-brush with dying.
 Life with bipolar disorder is never dull, but it can be highly stressful and dangerous.

 An inpatient treatment center with a proven success record for helping to heal those with bipolar disorder can help you make the first steps toward dealing with your journey toward recovery.
-Through removing yourself from the stresses of everyday life and entering a calming inpatient program, you’ll be able to spend time focusing upon what matters most – recovery.
-An inpatient program for bipolar disorder treatment should always aim to treat the whole person, not simply the symptoms you’re experiencing when you arrive.
-In an inpatient program, you’ll learn the skills necessary for continued success in your healing and help you develop coping strategies for handling the stresses in your life.
+Through removing yourself from the stresses of everyday life and entering calming inpatient treatment, you’ll be able to spend time focusing upon what matters most – recovery.
+Treatment for bipolar disorder should always aim to treat the whole person, not simply the symptoms you’re experiencing when you arrive.
+In treatment, you’ll learn the skills necessary for continued success in your healing and help you develop coping strategies for handling the stresses in your life.

-At Cedar Crest Hospital our mission is to set ourselves apart by offering individualized, superior care that improves the quality of life for our clients, their families, and the community at large.
-Cedar Crest strives to be an ever-improving care center that redefines the way mental health care is given.
+At Cedar Crest, a bipolar disorder treatment center in Belton, our mission is to set ourselves apart by offering individualized, superior care that improves the quality of life for our clients, their families, and the community at large.
+Our bipolar disorder treatment center strives to be an ever-improving care center that redefines the way mental health care is given.
 We provide individualized treatment that helps to heal the whole person – mind, body, and spirit.
 Each person who comes to us for care will be treated with the dignity and respect they deserve by our compassionate, multidisciplinary treatment team.

 Bipolar disorder requires ongoing care, even during periods in which you are feeling better.
 When you come to us for help, you’ll first undergo a series of evaluations and examinations to help us best determine the most appropriate treatment plan that meets all of your needs.
 Our medical examination can help us determine if you’re struggling with any medical conditions as a result of your bipolar disorder.
 During our psychiatric evaluation, we’ll determine the type of bipolar disorder, severity, and diagnose any co-occurring disorders.
 After we obtain the results of these evaluations, we’ll sit down with you to work out a plan of care for your stay with us.

-Group therapy is a valuable part of your stay with us as it will allow you to interact with others who may be struggling with similar issues so that you all help each other grow, learn, and heal.
+Group therapy is a valuable part of your stay at our hospital as it will allow you to interact with others who may be struggling with similar issues so that you all help each other grow, learn, and heal.
 You’ll learn more about bipolar disorder, the importance of medication management, as well as process some of the emotions you have surrounding the disorder.

 In addition to standard therapies we use to treat bipolar disorder, we also offer a variety of experiential methods designed to complement our traditional approaches.
 These may include: